headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 	-DsiteName='AEM Project Sample' \
 	-s ./settings.xml

 The first three options are setting up the Maven project.
 The **package** is the Java package of your Java source code (OSGi Services, tests etc).
 The **appsFolder** is the name of the folder underneath **/apps** in the JCR tree.
-The **DartifactName** is the description of the Maven project. **componentGroupName** is the name of the Group that the Components are placed in inside the Components Dialog.
-The **contentFolderName** is the name of the folder you content will be placed under the **/content** folder.
+The **artifactName** is the description of the Maven project. **componentGroupName** is the name of the Group that the Components are placed in inside the Components Dialog.
+The **contentFolderName** is the name of the folder your content will be placed under the **/content** folder.
 The **packageGroup** is the group name of the apps / content package.

-You can omit all properties that don't start with **archetype** and it will ask you with a prompt.
+You can omit all properties that do not start with **archetype** and it will ask you with a prompt.

 Here is a list of all supported archetypes: